 In the Upper School, Fenn builds upon the reading, writing, speaking, and analytical skills developed in Middle School and strives to prepare boys for success at the secondary school level.
 While students are still exposed to a wide variety of literature, both in class texts and independent books, the literature itself increases in complexity and sophistication.
 Boys are expected to develop a sense of themselves as readers and writers through metacognitive writing and self-analysis.
 As writers, boys hone their skills through both the personal narrative and expository analytical pieces.
 Seminar-format classes allow boys to strengthen their public speaking and listening skills, with the aim of preparing them for the level of independent learning expected of them in secondary school.

-Eighth-grade English centers on textual analysis in class of both classic and contemporary texts as well as independent reading of self-selected books.
-Students are encouraged and mentored as they discover their unique voices through active reading strategies that include text annotation and reading rubrics.
-Each student develops his own writer's voice through frequent, shared, journal writings and reflections via class blogs that connect the readings to his own life.
-In a paper class students learn how to use a variety of applications to organize and share their work with one another and the teacher.
-Students also explore the techniques of the writer's craft, focusing on how a writer develops a theme and portrays a protagonist's journey; how a writer creates and develops an authentic and memorable main character; the importance of narrative and poetic structure, and the nature of key literary techniques and elements.
+Eighth Grade English students are challenged to think critically and to make connections between the texts they read, the compositions they write, and their own lives.
+The reading program consists of textual analysis of both classic and contemporary texts as well as independent reading of self-selected books.
+As readers, students are encouraged and mentored through active reading strategies that include text annotation and guided comprehension and discussion questions.
+Students also explore the techniques of the writer's craft, focusing on how a writer develops a theme and portrays a protagonist's journey; how a writer creates and develops an authentic and memorable main character; the importance of narrative and poetic structure, and the nature of key literary elements.

 In their own writing, students spend time learning how to write more varied and complex sentences using correct comma use, semi-colons, active and passive voice and to incorporate the habitual use of vivid verbs, descriptive adjectives, strong nouns, effective transitions, and well-structured paragraphs.
-The course helps students create fully cycled writing with a clear beginning, middle, and end, and focuses heavily on writing an analytical essay.
-Students also learn to identify essential and non-essential phrases and introductory and independent clauses.
-Oral presentations, Socratic Seminars, group work, and class discussions are integral components of this course.
+The course helps students create fully cycled writing with a clear beginning, middle, and end, and focuses heavily on writing analytical essays, personal narratives, poetry, and fiction.
+Oral presentations, digital portfolios, rubric-based writing, group work, and class discussions are integral components of this course.